GovCodex

 How AI Streamlines the Process

 AI tools now automate repetitive tasks like code checks, document validation, and initial risk assessments.
-For example, PermitAssistant’s AI can flag issues with electrical schematics or setback violations in seconds, reducing back-and-forth with reviewers.
+For example, GovCodex’s AI can flag issues with electrical schematics or setback violations in seconds, reducing back-and-forth with reviewers.

 Benefits for Homeowners and Investors